ldeck/spin-flow/README.md

 Contributions are more than welcome.
 If you have suggestions on how to simplify and solidify the process further that'd be fantastic.

+Thanks in particular to Adam Ruka (@skinny85) for articulating his oneflow so carefully.

 ## Thanks ##

 Many thanks to the many who have provided a detailed explanation and discussion on their chosen workflow or commentary on limitations they see in a suggested workflow.